Lutu-gl/AudioID-Retrieval/README.md

 │   ├── coding_output/     # 20 query files compressed (10s long)
 │   ├── cut_output/        # 20 query files with no transformation (10s long)
 │   ├── moible_output/     # 20 query files played on a phone in an outdoor environment (10s long)
-│   ├── mp3ToWav.sh        # Scriped used to convert mp3 files to wav
+│   ├── mp3ToWav.sh        # Script used to convert mp3 files to wav
-│   ├── random10SecCut.sh  # Scriped used to cut 10s segments from the original files
+│   ├── random10SecCut.sh  # Script used to cut 10s segments from the original files
-│   └── transformAudio.sh  # Scriped used to transform the audio files
+│   └── transformAudio.sh  # Script used to transform the audio files
-├── notebooks/             # Jupyter notebooks for analysis and experiments ├── evaluation/            # CSV files with evaluation results ├── README.md              # Project documentation (this file) ├── requirements.txt       # Python dependencies
+├── notebooks/             # Jupyter notebooks for analysis and experiments ├── evaluation/            # CSV files with evaluation results of Milestone 1 ├── README.md              # Project documentation (this file) ├── requirements.txt       # Python dependencies
 └── .gitignore             # Files and folders to exclude from Git